alexscheelmeyer/modelfree/README.md

 ### `collection.get(<id>)`
 Returns a promise that resolves to the document with the given id, if found in the collection.
 Otherwise it returns `null`.

+### `collection.subscribe(<callback>)`
+Call this method to register a callback function that will be called when new documents are added to the collection or existing documents are updated.
+The callback function will be called once per document with the id of the document that was added or updated.
+This allows various patterns where consumers of data can know to respond when a producer has produced a piece of data, without the producer needing to know about the consumers to trigger them directly.

+Note that this will not work across applications for the MemoryConnector since there is no central storage in that case.

+Also note that for PostGresConnector this will create a function and a trigger in the database to facilitate this, but it will not be removed again so cleanup needs to be done manually if needed.

+### `collection.unsubscribe(<callback>)`
+Call this method to remove a callback from the list of change-subscribers.

 ### `document.id()`
 Returns the id of the document, which used when looking up documents in the collection.